 29. Voluntourism (Volunteer travel or volunteering)

-Voluntourism is a form of tourism in which travellers participate in voluntary work, typically for a charity.
+Voluntourism is a form of tourism in which travellers participate in voluntary work, typically for a charity or cause.

 30. Youth tourism (or Youth travel)